 - 2.1.
-This item deals with your overall organizational strategy, which might include changes in student and stakeholder engagement processes and educational program/service offerings.
-However, you should describe the student and stakeholder engagement and product design strategies, respectively, in items 3.2 and 6.1, as appropriate. - 2.1.
+This item deals with your overall organizational strategy, which might include changes in customer engagement processes and product offerings.
+However, you should describe the customer engagement and product design strategies, respectively, in items 3.2 and 6.1, as appropriate. - 2.1.
 Strategy development refers to your organization's approach to preparing for the future.
 In developing your strategy, you should consider your level of acceptable enterprise risk.
 To make decisions and allocate resources, you might use various types of forecasts, projections, options, scenarios, knowledge (see 4.2b for relevant organizational knowledge), analyses, or other approaches to envisioning the future.
 Strategy development might involve key suppliers, collaborators, distributors, partners, and students.
-For some nonprofit organizations, strategy development might involve organizations providing similar services or drawing from the same donor population or volunteer workforce. - 2.1.
-The term "strategy" should be interpreted broadly.
-Strategy might be built around or lead to any or all of the following: new educational programs and services; redefinition of key customer groups or market segments; definition or redefinition of your role in your business ecosystem (your network of partners, suppliers, collaborators. competitors, students. communities, and other relevant organizations inside and outside your sector or industry that serve as potential resources); differentiation of your brand; new core competencies; revenue growth; divestitures; mergers and acquisitions; new partnerships, alliances, or roles within them; and new employee or volunteer relationships.
+For some nonprofit organizations, strategy development might involve organizations providing similar services or drawing from the same donor population or volunteer workforce. - The term "strategy" should be interpreted broadly.
+Strategy might be built around or lead to any or all of the following: new products; redefinition of key customer groups or market segments; definition or redefinition of your role in your business ecosystem (your network of partners, suppliers, collaborators, competitors, students, communities, and other relevant organizations inside and outside your sector or industry that serve as potential resources); differentiation of your brand; new core competencies; revenue growth; divestitures; mergers and acquisitions; new partnerships, alliances, or roles within them; and new employee or volunteer relationships.
+It might also be directed toward meeting a community or public need. - 2.1a(1).
+Organizational agility refers to the capacity for rapid change in strategy and the ability to adjust your operations as opportunities or needs arise. - 2.1a(3).
+Integration of data from all sources to generate strategically relevant information is a key consideration.
+Data and information might